 Strictly technically speaking, Christmas cacti don’t have a natural habitat.
 They’re a hybrid species resulting from crosses between two members of the same genus: Schlumbergera truncata (Thanksgiving cactus) and russelliana.
 So where do these parent species naturally hail from?

 Both are jungle cacti (or tropical cacti), meaning they don’t occur in the arid habitats many of their other cactus cousins do.
 They’re originally found in the same small area in tropical southeastern Brazil, where they grow in moist, high-altitude forests, soaking up the humidity, dappled sunlight, and balmy temperatures.
-As epiphytes, they naturally grow on trees in a non-parasitic manner.

 Christmas cacti are what’s often referred to as Zygocacti in horticulture and are members of the tribe Rhipsalideae.
 They’re epiphytic succulents that grow on trees and are easy to recognize from their growth pattern.
 The plants don’t have true leaves; instead, they produce flattened, green stem segments (called cladodes) that look like long trailing leaves and are used to photosynthesize.